 "What does the body of Christ look like"?
 I say it looks diverse - (check out Romans 12:5).
 Well, that very well could be the understatement of the ages!
 The truth is - the body of Christ is not only the complete expression of diversity, but it also has many levels of faith, maturity, and spiritual understanding... and those levels are the part that we absolutely must see!
 Honestly (in this context), when I close my eyes the first picture I see is the one of my own lacking and struggles.
 But as I take my eyes off myself and look out further (beyond me) I can see that there are good people of all kinds who identify themselves as Christians.
 There are those who are steady and strong and those that are unsteady and weak.
 I see Christians who are very knowledgeable and mature - while others who lack knowledge and maturity.
 I see Christians who struggle with old addictions - and others who live free from addictions.
 Some Christians struggle in relationships with others - and for some their greatest struggle is just relating to themselves.
-I see Christians that have a hard time with telling the truth while others are motivated only with finding the truth.
+I see Christians that have a hard time with telling the truth - while others are motivated only with finding the truth.
 There are Christians who must fight everyday against the impulses of their flesh - while others seem more victorious.
 There are Christians (believe it or not) who drink, swear, and smoke.
-There are Christians who battle with depression, sexual addiction, drug addiction, deep rejection, insecurities, anger, and obsessivecompulsive behaviors.
+There are Christians who battle with depression, sexual addiction, drug addiction, deep rejection, insecurities, anger, and varieties of obsessive-compulsive behaviors.
 There are also many Christians whose greatest struggles are internal and we might never see them.
 Does that make them more spiritual, a better Christian, or more desirable to us than the ones whose external habits and struggles we can see?
-As we learn to love like Jesus we should be mature enough to see that there are Christians who are over-comers and then those who at times are just plain overcome (1) Thessalonians 5:14, Take tender care of those who are weak.
-Be patient with everyone).
+As we learn to love like Jesus we should be mature enough to see that there are Christians who are over-comers and then those who at times are just plain overcome (1) Thessalonians 5:14, "Take tender care of those who are weak.
+Be patient with everyone").
 We need to rejoice with those wonderful Christians whose disciplined lifestyles move and inspire us - but we must also learn how to rejoice with the ones less disciplined, less victorious; but no less loved by Jesus.
-There are also Christians who through a religious and pious spirit have come to believe that any person calling themselves a Christian but not living in the way that they personally see fit are simply not Christians at all.
+There are also Christians who through a religious and pious spirit have come to believe that any person who claims to be a Christian but does not live in the way that they personally see fit are simply not Christians at all.
 But according to the bible that thinking is not true (Romans 14:1-4, 15:1-2).
-In fact the bible says anyone believing that way is arrogant - plain and simple.
-Some religious (Pharisee type) Christians actually believe that they are bearing fruit when they can successfully identify and publicly voice the faults and sins of others.
-According to Jesus they are only bearing poisonous fruit and have missed the opportunity to think and love like Him.
+In fact the bible says anyone believing that way is arrogant plain and simple.
+Some religious (what I call Phari-typical) Christians that actually believe they are bearing fruit and exercising their gift when they can successfully identify and publicly voice the faults and sins of others.
+According to Jesus they are only bearing poisonous fruit, and have completely missed the opportunity to think or love like Him.
 It is a lesson to be learned; too often it is our religious arrogance working - when grace and humility is most needed!